 Besides the expected jealousy and a few growls (on my end – hey, don’t mess with a skinny girl’s food), Roger W. and I got along pretty well straight from the beginning.
 He’s the pawfect big brother and a true pack leader.
 He’s confident, determined, fearless, protective, yet loving.
 As his fur-ever sidekick, I am really good at keeping his butt warm.
 I am amazed by how he manages to get exactly what he wants.
 He is indeed the #1 Human Trainer!

 Thanks to his guidance, I’m quickly learning to become a spoiled rescue dog like him (and hopefully the #2 Human Trainer soon).
 I haven’t transformed into a world-traveling Papshund YET, but I’ve already hit up many spots all over California in the last several months.
 Please be sure to stick around and sniff out what happens in my next chapter.

 November 2022 PUP-DATE: ARF-ter countless road trips 🚘 and several practice flights ✈️ to Vegas 🎲 and Salt Lake City, I finally flew out of the country last month in October.
-As a matter of BARK, I’ve already set my skinny chicken legs in 3 countries so far – Mexico, Panama, and Brazil.
+As a matter of BARK, I’ve already set my skinny crab legs in 3 countries so far – Mexico, Panama, and Brazil.
 RUFF, RUFF – I am officially the world-traveling Papshund and HBIC!